omundy/dig245-a5/README.md

 # A5: Responsive Design in Bootstrap

-The goal with this assignment is to gain practice in an area you see yourself working like design, markup, programming, on a real site.
+The goal with this assignment is to gain practice on a real site in an area you see yourself working like, design, markup, or programming.
 Choose one option:

-1. Work with a partner to redesign and code a desktop and mobile version of the [Davidson College home page](https://www.davidson.edu/)
+1. Work with a partner to redesign and code a desktop and mobile version of the [Davidson College home page](https://www.davidson.edu/).
-1. Work on your own to design and code the mobile version of the current (or a [previous](designs/)) SID project home page
+1. Work on your own to design and code the mobile version of the current (or a [previous](designs/)) SID project home page.

 ## Instructions

 - [ ] Setup
 	- [ ] Fork this repository and clone it to your `critical-web-design` folder on your machine.
-- [ ] Design (where applicable)
+- [ ] Design
   - [ ] Open `designs/1.psd` in Gimp or Photoshop
   - [ ] Your layout should fit within the Bootstrap grid layout.
   - [ ] Make new versions as needed, naming them `2.psd`, `3.psd`, etc.
+  - [ ] When designing a mobile version consider using a [mobile artboard template](https://owenmundy.com/teaching/docs/templates/bootstrap-v4-grid_hackerthemes/bootstrap-v4-grid-artboards.psd), create multiple iterations (>= 3) of your design following the advice given in the class presentations.
+Research similar designs and try new things out.
+Make sure to use the actual content in the design and stay organized!
 - [ ] HTML/CSS
   - [ ] Code your design inside `index.html`
   - [ ] Use images and text from the organization's website.